Coming in 2023: The Keep Colorado Wild pass

 To address the challenges of rapid growth in demand for, and impacts from, outdoor recreation, CPW asks all Coloradans to financially support wildlife conservation and the trails and other outdoor recreation infrastructure they desire.
 The “Keep Colorado Wild Pass” is a vehicle-displayed pass that will be added when Coloradans register their passenger vehicles, light trucks, motorcycles and recreational vehicles.
 The pass concept is intended to be a lower-cost pass to increase and expand accessibility to more Coloradans.

-This new pass will provide access to Colorado’s 42 state parks and recreation areas and other potential public lands yet to be determined.
+This new pass will be available in 2023, and will provide access to Colorado’s 42 state parks and recreation areas and other potential public lands yet to be determined.

 To encourage all Coloradans to take advantage of the Pass, the Pass price will be set at no more than half the price of an annual state parks pass (current annual fee is $80).
 Although we hope Colorado’s outdoor enthusiasts will embrace the Pass, there will be the ability to opt-out of buying the Pass during vehicle registration and annual renewal.